drhsqlite/pikchr/doc/userman.md

 into placing an object occur as the object definition is parsed.
 As soon as the newline or semicolon that terminates the object definition is reached, the size, location, and characteristics of the object are fixed and cannot subsequently be altered.
-(One except:  sub-objects that are part of a container (discussed later) are placed relative to the origin of the container.
-Their shape and locations relative to each other are fixed, but there final absolute position is not fixed until their container itself is fixed.)
+(One exception:  sub-objects that are part of a container (discussed later) are placed relative to the origin of the container.
+Their shape and locations relative to each other are fixed, but their final absolute position is not fixed until their container itself is fixed.)

 The single-pass design contributes to the conceptual simplicity of